Ranee Jayamaha: Career

-Jayamaha has recently published a book, The Money Pipeline, which focuses on national payment systems with an emphasis on payment systems in Asia, particularly Sri Lanka.
+In 2014, Jayamaha published a book, The Money Pipeline, which focuses on national payment systems with an emphasis on payment systems in Asia, particularly Sri Lanka.

 She was appointed as one of the non executive directors of the HNB Bank with effect from 31 March 2011.
 She announced that she would resign as chairperson of HNB on 27 March 2015 and tendered her resignation at the bank's annual general meeting on 30 March 2015.
 During her tenure as HNB chairperson, the bank recorded huge profits and gained popularity as a systematically important bank in the financial system.

-She was appointed as the chairman of HNB Assurance with effect from 29 June 2012.
+In 2012, she was appointed as the chairperson of HNB Assurance.

-On 24 June 2020, she was appointed as one of the non executive board members of the Central Bank of Sri Lanka by President Gotabaya Rajapaksa.
+On 24 June 2020, she was appointed as one of the non-executive board members of the Central Bank of Sri Lanka by President Gotabaya Rajapaksa.